rozodru/twitchkillerstory/README.md

 for use with <a href="https://www.tampermonkey.net">Tapermonkey</a>

-simply copy/paste the script and you're good to go, not rocket science here.
+simply click on the tapermonkey extentsion > create new script > paste the script > save and you're good to go, not rocket science here.